 So far, we’ve gone over how to become a professional pet sitter, the requirements of becoming a pet sitter, and the best pet sitting companies to choose from.
 But how can you be sure if pet sitting is the right fit for you?
 What are the advantages and disadvantages of being a professional pet sitter?

 Pros of Becoming a Pet Sitter

-- Free accommodation and utilities: One of the biggest perks of pet sitting is that you get a free place to stay.
+- Free accommodation and utilities: One of the biggest perks of pet sitting is that you get a free place to stay (if you’re lucky, it might be a luxury house and pet sitting job).
 If you’re pet sitting locally, you can treat it as a staycation; you’ll save money on utilities, and you might even get to live a while in some luxurious properties.
 If you’re traveling, pet sitting can allow you to visit new cities without paying a dime for accommodation.

 - Spend quality time with animals: If you crave the company of adorable animals but don’t own pets of your own, pet sitting is the best way to go.
 This was the greatest allure for me; when I first started out as a professional pet sitter, I couldn’t own any of my own pets because I was living nomadically in Japan.

 - It’s a great way to make extra money: While it’s a little unlikely you’ll make a full-time income off of pet sitting alone, it’s a great, easy, and convenient way to make some extra cash.

 - It’s flexible: As a professional pet sitter, you can be self-employed.
 This means you can choose your jobs based on your personal preferences, and with an abundance of pet and house sitting gigs available, there are many options to choose from.

 - It’s one of the best ways to travel: Pet sitting provides you with the opportunity to visit the less touristy areas of a city and discover some hidden gems.
 This is one of my favorite parts of pet sitting; it allowed me to explore completely new areas of London and Tokyo.